Highlights of Life for Life include:

 Two legal services are available, at no cost to you, with your Life for Life insurance when you use one of the plan’s 18,000 participating attorneys.

-Will Preparation while you are insured if you die while insured.4 You, as well as your spouse or domestic partner, may have these documents prepared and updated:
+Will Preparation while you are insured.4 You, as well as your spouse or domestic partner, may have these documents prepared and updated:

 - Wills and testamentary trusts, including complex wills